gudnuf/bolt12-prism/README.md

 This started as the winning hackathon project at [bitcoin++](https://btcpp.dev/) 2023 in Austin, Tx.

-Some other projects that compliment this one are
+Other projects that compliment this one include:

 - [roygbiv.guide](https://roygbiv.guide) to learn more about prisms.
 - [lnplay](https://github.com/farscapian/lnplay) which integrates the prism plugin